 GIF files are commonly known these days as animated photos.
 You can throw these all over a Squarespace site, but remember that a GIF file is essentially a bunch of images that play in order, like a video.
 Those things can become huge, so take caution with them.

 If your image isn’t at least 1500 pixels wide, then do yourself a favor and find a different image that is.
 You can always make an image smaller, but you can’t make one bigger and have it look good.
 To resize an image, you can use the Preview app if you have a Mac and Windows Photo Viewer if you have a PC.

-If you’re using stock photos and need something bigger (or not watermarked), then head on over to one of my favorite places on the internet: Pexels.
+If you’re using stock photos and need something bigger (or not watermarked), then head on over to one of my favorite places on the internet: Unsplash.
 They’ve got just about any photo you could ever need.

 While we’re at this, let’s fix up your file names.
 Uploading a ton of images with file names like DSCN1425.jpg or IMG0136.png isn’t going to help you stay organized.
 Furthermore, you’re not going to do yourself any SEO favors with names like that.

 Have fun with your file names and get more descriptive with them.
 Turn DSCN1425.jpg into girl-laughing-with-water-balloon.jpg.
 You’ll know exactly what that image is without even having to think about it now.

 Time to slim up your images.
 What these tools try to do is take away the complexity of your files.
 Most use something called “lossy” compression.
 During compression, a program will look for blocks of the image that share similar colors and average out those colors.

 For instance, instead of using thousands of similar red colors in an area of your image, it’ll “smudge” that bit into hundreds of similar colors.
 That’s certainly not the most technically accurate explanation for the process, but it’ll give you an idea.

 Here come the handy tools for you: